FakeMetalFan/blackjack/README.md

 # Blackjack

 ## About
-A simplified version of popular Blackjack game built with vanilla Javascript.
-Inspired by https://deck.of.cards/old/.
+A simplified version of popular Blackjack game built with vanilla Javascript

 ## Getting started